makersacademy/chitter-challenge/README.md

 ```

-Alternatively this app has been deployed to Heroku and can be used at [chitterbyjoe.herokuapp.com](http://chitterbyjoe.herokuapp.com)
+Alternatively this app has been deployed to Heroku and can be used at [chitterbyjoe.herokuapp.com](http://chitterbyjoe.herokuapp.com).
+This app has been built mobile first in mind but can also be viewed via your favourite browser.